27 Business Email Examples & Templates You Should Try in 2025

 This email does that perfectly.

-- Give a reason for the email.
+• Give a reason for the email.
 In short, state why you’re emailing.
-The because here is critical – as I mentioned before, it gives your email a purpose and increases chances of success.
+The “because” here is critical—as I mentioned before, it gives your email a purpose and increases its chances of success.

-- Ask for a big favor, then a small favor.
+• Ask for a big favor, then a small favor.
 In all likelihood, the people you’re emailing would be busy.
 When you offer to grab a cup of coffee, they might show some resistance.
-In contrast to that, an offer for a phone call sounds downright easy.
+In contrast, an offer for a phone call sounds downright easy.
 Stacking your requests this way means that your second offer (a phone call) sounds much more attractive when contrasted against the original request.

-This isn’t really all of you will have to do, but if you have a product or service people can sign-up for (like JustReachOut), the “welcome” email will be one of the most important emails you send.
+This isn’t really all you will have to do, but if you have a product or service people can sign up for (like JustReachOut), the “welcome” email will be one of the most important emails you send.

 After all, this is the first email you send out to new users.
 You want this experience to be positive and informative.
 How the user sees you and your product/service will depend on this first interaction.